-The Jeffrey and Regina Taussig Ohio Honors Scholarship is a full tuition, room and board scholarship for four years at Waynesburg University and is worth more than $135,000.
+The Jeffrey and Regina Taussig Ohio Honors Scholarship is a full tuition and fees scholarship for four years at Waynesburg University.
 To be eligible for the award you must meet these requirements:

 - Cumulative high school GPA of at least 3.0